L3-K/DefewayCameraScraper/README.md

 # DefewayCameraScraper
-Retrieves Snapshots from Defeway IPs
+Load file of Defeway IPs and retrieves snapshots for all cameras